tawnkramer/sdsandbox/README.md

 cd sdsandbox/src
 python predict_server.py ../outputs/highway.h5
 ```
+ If you get a crash loading this model, you will not be able to run the demo.
+But you can still generate your own model.
+This is a problem between tensorflow/keras versions.

 2) Load the Unity project sdsandbox/sdsim in Unity.
 Double click on Assets/Scenes/main to open that scene.

 3) Hit the start button to launch.
 Then the "Use NN Steering".